-In my practice, I explore these ephemeral qualities through pieces which remove the boundaries between painting, drawing, and sculpture in order to offer different perspectives on an experience.
-I consider each artwork to be a small piece of a memory, which builds upon and questions the viewpoints offered by the previous artworks that I have created.
+I explore these ephemeral qualities through pieces which remove the boundaries between painting, drawing, and sculpture in order to offer different perspectives on an experience.
+I am especially curious about how nuances of material touch can act as a point of exchange between the artist and the viewer, altering the viewer’s perception of an artwork.

 I take a playful and experimental approach to the process of making.
 I fold, paint, draw, stain, tie, sculpt, sew, and print onto surfaces.
 I stay open to material possibilities, exploring materials such as: acrylic, oil, and spray paints; inks and dyes; raw and pre-primed canvas surfaces; non-traditional fabrics such as felts and stretch fabrics; cords, ties, and ribbons; and everyday materials, like paperclips and elastics.